hiteshchoudhary/apihub/README.md

 Highlights:

-1. **Open Source:** Our API hub is built on the principles of open source, ensuring transparency, collaboration, and community-driven development.
+1. **Open Source:** Our API Hub is built on the principles of open source, ensuring transparency, collaboration, and community-driven development.
 This means that the source code is freely available, allowing developers to customize, extend, and contribute to the project.

 2. **Free to Use:** We firmly believe in removing barriers to entry, which is why our API hub is completely free to use.
 Whether you're a seasoned developer or just starting your coding journey, you can leverage our platform without any cost limitations.